tthorntone/AdNauseam-Wiki/Dynamic-filtering:-to-easily-reduce-privacy-exposure.md

     facebook.com facebook.net * noop
     facebook.com fbcdn.net * noop

-The same sort of dynamic filtering rules can be used for whatever sites for which you still would want Facebook widgets to be work:
+The same sort of dynamic filtering rules can be used for whatever sites for which you still would want Facebook widgets to work:

     example.com facebook.com * noop
     example.com facebook.net * noop